Skip to main content

 Long-term care and government benefits: What you need to know

-As you approach retirement, it’s important to evaluate your options and develop a strategy to pay for long-term care, so you aren’t caught off-guard by the costs of needing help as you age.
+It’s important to evaluate your options and develop a strategy to pay for long-term care, so you aren’t caught off-guard by the costs of needing help as you age.

 The U.S. government currently offers several programs that provide varying long-term care benefits, which can serve as a starting point for many Americans — but, because you may not be eligible, or they may not cover all your expenses, it’s important to understand what benefits they provide to ensure your long-term care needs can be met.